-Project milestones and information are reported through EPA's Drinking Water Project Benefits Reporting database (PBR), the Federal Funding Accountability and Transparency Act (FFATA) Requirement, as well as The National Information Management System (NIMS).
+Project milestones and information are reported through EPA's Drinking Water Project Benefits Reporting database (new EPA database), the Federal Funding Accountability and Transparency Act (FFATA) Requirement, as well as The National Information Management System (NIMS).
 These databases will be updated no less than quarterly.
 However, the goal is to update monthly.